Ravnur-Inc/ams-api-replacement-demo-app/README.md

 ✅ The RMS API secret key.
 You will get this after deploying RMS from the marketplace, or from Ravnur support if you use Ravnur’s test environment.

-✅ Dotnet is installed (both SDK and runtime, app is written on dotnet 6).
+✅ Dotnet installed (both SDK and runtime, app is written on dotnet 6).

-✅ Azure CLI is installed (it is needed only to run the app on existing AMS account for POC purposes, but it is not required by RMS).
+✅ Azure CLI installed (only if you want to run the app using an existing AMS account to compare the output with RMS.
+Azure CLI is not required by RMS).

 ## What can I test using the RMS Demo Application?